 More cross-cultural culinary fun!
-I love, love this idea, spied on the pages of Taste & Travel International magazine.
-This is my adaptation.
-Curried pasta is a great flexitarian dish.
-For a heartier meal, top it with crumbled paneer (fresh Indian cheese) or serve it alongside grilled chicken or fish.
-A masala is a spice mixture.
+I love, love this idea.
+Curried pasta is a great flexitarian option.
+For a heartier meal, top it with crumbled paneer (fresh Indian cheese), or grilled chicken or seafood.
+Adapted from a recipe in Taste & Travel International magazine.

 1 tsp (5 mL) ground coriander